 It is common for a child’s skin to feel itchy under a cast.
 To alleviate this discomfort, parents can use a hair dryer in a cool setting to gently blow air under the cast.
 It is important not to allow your child to insert any objects, such as a coat hanger, inside the cast to scratch the skin.
 This can cause injury or infection.

 Can Infections Occur?

-It is normal for a cast to develop a smell after your wear it for an extended period.
-However, if you notice a strong, foul odor or a discharge coming from the cast, it could be a sign of infection underneath the skin.
-In such cases consult your doctor for quick evaluation and treatment.
+It is normal for a cast to develop a smell after it’s worn for an extended period.
+However, if parents notice a strong, foul odor or a discharge coming from the cast, it could be a sign of infection underneath the skin.
+In such cases, parents should consult their doctor for quick evaluation and treatment.

 To keep a child’s cast dry, cover it with two layers of plastic and seal it with a rubber band or duct tape during baths or showers.
 Only certain types of breaks can be treated with a fiberglass cast that has a waterproof liner.
 Consult a healthcare provider to determine if it is safe for the child’s cast to get wet.
 If the cast gets wet, use a hair dryer on a low heat setting to dry out the inside padding.

 How can my Child Move Around with a Cast?

 In such situations, assistive devices for children with casts include: